John Cena: Ultimate Pro Wrestling (1999–2001)

 In 1998, Cena moved to California to train for professional wrestling at Ultimate Pro Wrestling's (UPW) Ultimate University, operated by Rick Bassman.
-He adopted a semi-robotic persona called The Prototype, wrestling at local events and holding the UPW Heavyweight Championship in 2000.
+He adopted a semi-robotic persona called "the Prototype", wrestling at local events and holding the UPW Heavyweight Championship in 2000.
 His early career was partially featured in the Discovery Channel documentary Inside Pro Wrestling School.
 Cena remained with UPW until March 2001.

-World Wrestling Federation / World Wrestling Entertainment / WWE
+World Wrestling Federation/Entertainment/WWE (2000–present)

 Ohio Valley Wrestling (2000–2002)

-On October 10, 2000, Cena made his unofficial WWF debut in a dark match on SmackDown! as The Prototype.
-He signed a developmental contract in 2001 and was assigned to WWF's developmental territory Ohio Valley Wrestling (OVW), where he held OVW Heavyweight Championship and the OVW Southern Tag Team Championship with Rico Constantino.
+On October 10, 2000, Cena made his unofficial World Wrestling Federation (WWF) debut in a dark match on WWE SmackDown! as the Prototype.
+He signed a developmental contract in 2001 and was assigned to Ohio Valley Wrestling (OVW), WWF's developmental territory, where he held the OVW Heavyweight Championship and the OVW Southern Tag Team Championship with Rico Constantino.
 While competing in OVW, Cena also wrestled in WWF dark matches and house shows before being called up to the main roster in June 2002.
-He continued to appear in OVW until September and made a final appearance there in November under the name "Mr. P."
+He continued to appear in OVW until September and made a final appearance there in November under the name Mr. P.

-The Doctor of Thuganomics (2002–2003)
+Doctor of Thuganomics (2002–2004)

-Cena made his official WWE television debut on June 27, 2002, answering Kurt Angle's open challenge on SmackDown! and declaring he possessed "ruthless aggression."
-Cena soon feuded with Chris Jericho, defeating Jericho at Vengeance in July.
-After a heel turn, Cena began feuding with Billy Kidman and adopted a rapper persona inspired by a backstage freestyle overheard by Stephanie McMahon and Paul Heyman.
+Cena made his official WWE television debut on June 27, 2002, answering Kurt Angle's open challenge on SmackDown! and declaring he possessed "ruthless aggression".
+Even though he lost the match against Angle, Cena was praised for his efforts in the match.
+Cena soon feuded with Chris Jericho, defeating Jericho at Vengeance on July 21.
+On the October 24 episode of SmackDown!, Cena attacked Billy Kidman after losing to him, turning heel for the first time in his WWE career.
+After the heel turn, Cena adopted a rapper persona inspired by a backstage freestyle overheard by Stephanie McMahon and Paul Heyman.
 Debuting the "Doctor of Thuganomics" character, Cena began performing freestyle raps in promos and wore jerseys and hats as part of his gimmick, along with the slogan "Word Life".
-Cena was briefly paired with enforcer B-2 (Bull Buchanan) and then Red Dogg until Red Dogg was sent to the Raw brand in February.

-At the 2003 Royal Rumble, Cena made his first appearance in the match but was eliminated by The Undertaker.
-Cena then entered a number-one contender tournament for the WWE Championship, defeating Eddie Guerrero, The Undertaker and Chris Benoit before losing to champion Brock Lesnar at Backlash.
-Cena continued high-profile feuds with The Undertaker and Kurt Angle, eventually turning face after joining Angle's team at Survivor Series in November.
+Cena was briefly paired with enforcer B-2 and then Red Dogg until Red Dogg was sent to the Raw brand in February.
+At the Royal Rumble on January 19, 2003, Cena made his first appearance in the Royal Rumble match but was eliminated by the Undertaker.
+Cena then entered a number-one contender tournament for the WWE Championship, defeating Eddie Guerrero, the Undertaker, and Chris Benoit before losing to champion Brock Lesnar at Backlash on April 27.
+Cena continued high-profile feuds with the Undertaker, losing to him at Vengeance on July 27, and Angle, losing to him at No Mercy on October 19.
+He eventually turned face on the November 6 episode of SmackDown!, joining Angle's team at Survivor Series on November 16, where Team Angle defeated Team Lesnar (Brock Lesnar, A-Train, Big Show, Matt Morgan, and Nathan Jones).